sarunonline/latex_report/README.md

-# LaTeX Report - Template
+# LaTeX Report - Templates
 The latex document provides the fully functional template for typesetting B. Tech.
 Engineering Physics Project dissertation in the pdf format.

 # Pre-requisite